-Researchers believe asbestos was first discovered in a Greek quarry around 4500 years ago.
+If you were ever wondering where does asbestos come from, the key carcinogen responsible for mesothelioma, begins when it was first discovered in a Greek quarry around 4500 years ago.
 Asbestos fibers were combed and spun into fire-resistant textiles such as cloaks, tablecloths, handkerchiefs, and theater curtains.

 The first use of the mineral’s name was “amiantus,” which is a Greek word that means “resistance to fire.”
 Ancient asbestos was also found in Finland where it was used to strengthen clay pottery.
 Other early uses of the mineral were found in lamp wicks, napkins, and crematory shrouds.
 The mineral was often represented in writing by notable people, such as Marco Polo.

-From 1660 to 1700 the Royal Society of England, the oldest national scientific institution in the world published a series of eight reviews and letters on asbestos.
-The publication of the writing led to an increase of the mineral’s application into products like coats, shirts, and sleeve ruffles.
+From 1660 to 1700 the Royal Society of England, the oldest national scientific institution in the world published a series of eight reviews and letters on the history of asbestos.
+The publication of the writing led to an increase in the mineral’s application in products like coats, shirts, and sleeve ruffles.
 During this era, gold appeared on asbestos paper.

 In the early 1800s, the modern asbestos industry began when workers in Italy created a textile manufacturing company, which would soon be the world’s primary supplier.
 Mass production began, creating products like string, and book covers made of the mineral.